 Waiting on the Lord

-The values of each word in the table below (Hebrew and translation source: Biblehub)
+The value of each word is given in the table below (Hebrew and translation source: Biblehub)

 HebrewEnglishValue